Auto-discovery

 FlashMCP detects that the ?spec= value is a full URL (starts with https://) and fetches it directly from that location, while still routing API calls to the target host (api.stripe.com).

-Tip: About 90% of major APIs host their OpenAPI specs on a different domain than the API itself.
-If auto-discovery doesn't find your spec, check the API's documentation for a direct link to their OpenAPI/Swagger spec file and use it as an absolute URL with ?spec=.
+Tip: Many major APIs host their OpenAPI specs on a different domain than the API itself (GitHub raw content, docs subdomains, etc.).
+If auto-discovery doesn't find your spec, check the API's documentation for a direct link to their OpenAPI spec file and use it as an absolute URL with ?spec=.

 Edge caching